Reggie Walton: Early life and education

-Walton, whose father worked two jobs in the steel town Donora, Pennsylvania, won a football scholarship to get his Bachelor of Arts degree from West Virginia State College in 1971, and then a Juris Doctor from the Washington College of Law at American University in 1974.
+Walton won a football scholarship to get his Bachelor of Arts degree from West Virginia State College in 1971, and then a Juris Doctor from the Washington College of Law at American University in 1974.
 Walton is a member of the Alpha Phi Alpha fraternity.

 Career

-Walton served as an Associate Judge of the Superior Court of the District of Columbia from 1981 to 1989 and from 1991 to 2001.
+Walton served as an associate judge of the Superior Court of the District of Columbia from 1981 to 1989 and from 1991 to 2001.
 He also served as associate director of the Office of National Drug Control Policy.

 Federal judicial service

 In 2001, he was nominated to the federal bench by President George W. Bush, and subsequently confirmed by the United States Senate on September 21, 2001.
 He received his commission on September 24, 2001.
 In 2004, Bush appointed him to chair the National Prison Rape Elimination Commission, investigating ways to curb prison rape.
-In May 2007, Chief Justice of the United States John Roberts appointed him to a seat on the Foreign Intelligence Surveillance Court.
-His term on the Foreign Intelligence Surveillance Court ended May 18, 2014.
+In May 2007, Chief Justice John Roberts appointed him to a seat on the United States Foreign Intelligence Surveillance Court.
+His term on the FISA Court ended May 18, 2014.
 He assumed senior status on December 31, 2015.

 During his FISC tenure, Judge Walton was "exceptionally concerned" about the NSA's "flagrant violation" of the court orders regarding privacy, and he accused the agency of "misinterpretations."

 The Washington Post reported, "fellow judges and lawyers who appear before him say Walton's decisions do not appear to be guided by politics but by a tough-on-crime mentality."
 Walton is known by local defense attorneys as a "long ball hitter" – a judge willing to impose long sentences in order to deter future crimes.
 In fall 2005, the judge was driving his wife and daughter to the airport for a vacation when he came across an assailant attacking a cab driver on the side of the road.
 Walton tackled the assailant and subdued him until police arrived.
 The D.C. police spokesperson noted in response, "God bless Judge Walton.
 I surely wouldn't want to mess with him."

-Significant cases presided over
+Notable cases

 United States v.
 Libby

 Walton also presided over the trial of Vice President Dick Cheney's former chief of staff, Scooter Libby.
 On March 6, 2007, the jury convicted Libby of four of the five counts with which he was charged: two counts of perjury, one of obstruction of justice, and one of making false statements to federal investigators.
 On June 5, 2007, Walton sentenced Libby to 30 months in federal prison and a fine of US$250,000, and, subsequently, he ordered that Libby report to jail without bail pending any appeals.
 On June 20, 2007, Libby appealed Walton's ruling in federal appeals court.
 The next day, Walton filed a 30-page expanded ruling, in which he explained his decision to deny Libby bail in more detail.

 Walton received several threatening letters after pronouncing sentence on Libby.